Sjors/nado-book/basics/address.md

 There are 10 symbols, which means that once you get to the 11th number, you have to start reusing symbols you're already used, and this is done with different combinations.

 However, there have been — and still are — different bases.
-For example, [the Babylonians used base 60](https://blogs.scientificamerican.com/roots-of-unity/ancient-babylonian-number-system-had-no-zero/).
-And to read machine code, typically you’d use [hexadecimal, which is base16](https://en.wikipedia.org/wiki/Hexadecimal) — zero to nine, and then A to F. Meanwhile, computers tend to use base 2 internally — a binary number system — because chips are either on or off.
+For example, the Babylonians^[<https://blogs.scientificamerican.com/roots-of-unity/ancient-babylonian-number-system-had-no-zero/>] used base 60.
+And to read machine code, typically you’d use hexadecimal^[<https://en.wikipedia.org/wiki/Hexadecimal>], which is base16 — zero to nine, and then A to F. Meanwhile, computers tend to use base 2 internally — a binary number system — because chips are either on or off.
 This translates to using two digits, either zero or one, to do everything, and you can express any number with that.

 And then there's base58, which uses 58 different symbols: zero through nine, and then most of the alphabet in both lowercase and uppercase.
 But there are some letters and numbers that are skipped because they're ambiguous and users could easily mistake them for the wrong one — for example, the number zero, the uppercase letter O, capital I, and lowercase l.